 - Pour it into a spray bottle and add a cup of Dawn dish soap.

 - Carefully spray the mixture on your grout lines.

 - Let it sit for 5-10 minutes longer if you have really dirty grout.

 - Grab your brush and give it a few good swipes.

 - Wipe and rinse.

 Since bleach is a whitening agent, it works great to brighten grout.
 Add a bit of the scrubbing power of baking soda and you have a combo that can't be matched.
-For this winning 2-ingredient recipe, you need to:
+Here's the recipe for this winning 2-ingredient cleaner: